 Make it easy to launch Chrome by locking it to the launcher.

 Reverting To The Fresh Ubuntu Install

 Well, installing Google Chrome went perfectly.
 So in reality, it probably makes sense to keep things as they are now on the Ubuntu VM.
-Google is of course one of the largest and most respected software companies in the world, so it makes sense that they ship quality software.
+Google is, of course, one of the largest and most respected software companies in the world, so it makes sense that they ship quality software.
 Imagine however that we tried to install something not quite as polished and we caused some real problems on the VM.
 Even if we uninstall the questionable software, perhaps there are various bad side effects that remain.
 It doesn’t really make sense to rebuild the entire virtual machine from scratch.
-That is much too time consuming.
-Thankfully, with our snapshot, we can easily revert back to a perfectly working state.
+That is much too time-consuming.
+Thankfully, with our snapshot, we can easily revert back to a perfect working state.
 Let’s try it now.